 I added hands and feet to the raccoon armature today, and strengthened the joints where they were attached to the arms and legs with heavy wire.

-If you don’t have the raccoon pattern yet, just click the button below and I’ll send it to you.
+If you don’t have the raccoon pattern yet, just click the button below.

 I had to play around a bit to get him to stand up on his own – as I mention in the video on this page, my trick to getting three-legged sculptures to balance is to make sure the three feet are in a triangle.
 Before I did some bending and pushing, his three on-the-ground feet were in a straight line.
 Fortunately, that’s always pretty easy to fix.